Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

 \subsection{Q2: Two-Stage Stochastic Optimization}

-The ILP problems tackled in the last section involve stochasticity in the ground-truth relation from features to problem parameters.
-The PFL model learns a distribution and can be further improved by performing Sample Average Approximation (SAA) \textit{at inference time} \citep{kleywegt2002sample}.
-This involves collecting a set of instance-specific samples, which are subsequently used as scenarios in the SAA algorithm to compute the optimal solution $z^\star$.
-This ideally improved solution is then employed to calculate the post-hoc regret.
+The ILP problems tackled in the previous section involve stochasticity in the ground-truth relation from features to problem parameters.
+Thus, the performance of the PFL method can be further improved by performing SAA over the predicted distribution \textit{at inference time} \citep{kleywegt2002sample}.
+This involves collecting a set of instance-specific samples, which are used as scenarios in the SAA algorithm to compute the optimal solution $z^\star$.
+The resulting solution is then employed to calculate the post-hoc regret.
 We refer to this pipeline as \textsc{PFL+SAA}.
-In contrast, as discussed in \cref{sec:prob_setting}, \ouracronym{} relies on stochasticity primarily to smooth the regret rather than accurately learning the underlying distribution.
-Simultaneously, it inherently minimizes the expected value of perfect information while only requiring a \emph{single sample} during inference.
-Consequently, we compare these two methods to explore the considerable \emph{scalability advantages} of \ouracronym{} at inference time.
+In contrast, \ouracronym{} relies on stochasticity to smooth the regret, and does not aim to accurately learning the underlying distribution; moreover, our approach relies on \emph{a single sample} during inference.
+We compare these two methods to explore the scalability advantages of \ouracronym{} at inference time, and compare the quality of solutions obtained by both approaches.